BRICS ACADEMIC FORUM

 • With a view to protecting natural resources as a basis of biosecurity, what best national practices could be shared among the BRICS states?

-Moderator: Vadim POKROVSKY (Russia), RAS Academician, Professor, Head of the Specialized Scientific Research Department for AIDS Prevention and Control at the Central Research Institute of Epidemiology, Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing (Rospotrebnadzor)
+Moderator: Vadim GOVORUN (Russia), RAS Academician, Professor, Director of the Research Institute for Systems Biology and Medicine, Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing (Rospotrebnadzor)

 Speakers:

-• Alexander GORELOV (Russia), RAS Academician, Head of Infectious Pathology at the Central Research Institute of Epidemiology, Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing (Rospotrebnadzor); Professor of the Department of Childhood Diseases, Sechenov First Moscow State Medical University of the Ministry of Health of the Russian Federation
+• Alexander GORELOV (Russia), RAS Academician, Professor, Head of Infectious Pathology at the Central Research Institute of Epidemiology, Federal Service for Surveillance on Consumer Rights Protection and Human Wellbeing (Rospotrebnadzor)

 • Sabyasachi SAHA (India), Associate Professor, Research and Information System for Developing Countries (RIS)